phreeza/tensorflow-vrnn/README.md

 # tensorflow-vrnn
-A variational recurrent neural network implementation in tensorflow
+A variational recurrent neural network as described in:

+Chung, J., Kastner, K., Dinh, L., Goel, K., Courville, A. C., & Bengio, Y. (2015).
+A recurrent latent variable model for sequential data.
+In Advances in neural information processing systems (pp. 2980-2988).